dlmanning/script-injector/README.md

 #script-injector

-1. provides a Transform stream that allows you to inject inline javascript into an html text stream.
+1. provides a through stream that allows you to inject inline javascript into an html text stream.
-2. Uses Stream.Transform, but shims in [`readable-stream`](https://github.com/isaacs/readable-stream) if you're on node 0.8
+2. Uses [`trumpet`](https://github.com/substack/node-trumpet) to parse your html.
 3. Should only be used for good, never for evil

 ## Installation